dotnet/wpf/Documentation/issue-guide.md

 We can [sort issues by number of upvotes](https://github.com/dotnet/wpf/issues?q=is%3Aissue+is%3Aopen+sort%3Areactions-%2B1-desc) and we will review the top list on regular basis.
 * We're most likely to include improvements that either have a positive impact on a broad scenario or have very significant positive impact on a niche scenario.
 We're less likely to prioritize modest improvements to niche scenarios.
 * Compatibility will almost always be given a higher priority than improvements.

-## Escalations

-If you think some issue or PR is not getting the right attention, or if you notice some [Code of Conduct](https://dotnetfoundation.org/code-of-conduct) violation we might miss, you can escalate to WPF team by tagging some of us (e.g. [@fabiant3](https://github.com/fabiant3), [@karelz](https://github.com/karelz)).
-Please do not overuse it.

 ## Triage rules